mseminatore/RISC32/README.md

-# Risc32
+# RISC32
-Verilog FPGA 32 bit RISC CPU Core
+The earliest stages of an exploration, in Verilog, of an FPGA ready 32-bit RISC uC Core

 # Register File
 TBD